FAQs

 What is MANA?

-MANA is our version of Ready to Use Therapeutic Food (RUTF), designed to treat children suffering from severe acute malnutrition (SAM).
+MANA is our version of ready-to-use therapeutic food (RUTF), designed to treat children suffering from severe acute malnutrition (SAM).
 Once packaged and delivered, MANA is ready for consumption — our #1 priority is to get our RUTF off of the factory shelves and into the hands of starving children.

 But what exactly is RUTF?